tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 ---
 layout: post
-title: 18 Ways to Compare Classes in Ruby
+title: Class Comparison in Ruby
 ---

 Last week, I encountered [an interesting issue][1].
 It boils down to this: How